nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-05-the_great_escape.md

 Looks like we have a photography website!

-I tried to run a `gobuster` directory scan on the web server.
+I tried to run a `gobuster` directory scan on the web server:

 ```
 gobuster dir -u http://10.10.169.214/ -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x php,html,txt -t 50